wlmiller/GeneticAlgorithm/README.md

 Every 365 steps (1 "year"), the evolvers evolve.
 Their sets of rules are represented as arrays of (16*3*2) = 96 integers (there are three possible cell contents: empty, plant, or evolver).
 These genomes are combined via crossover and mutated.

-This simulation is based roughly on (this example)[http://math.hws.edu/xJava/GA/]; however, extensive enhancements are planned.
+This simulation is based roughly on [this example](http://math.hws.edu/xJava/GA/); however, extensive enhancements are planned.

 TODO:

-- [] Add controls of system parameters.
+- [ ] Add controls of system parameters.
-- [] Add more direct competition between evolvers - i.e. attacking.
+- [ ] Add more direct competition between evolvers - i.e. attacking.
-- [] Allow evolution of different populations in different environments, then compare performance when placed in the same environment.
+- [ ] Allow evolution of different populations in different environments, then compare performance when placed in the same environment.